CoScale/docs/_docs_agent/plugins/log.md

 description: Information on the log plugin.
 ---

+## How it works

 The log plugin can collect data from any logs on your server.
+It uses regular expressions to parse information from a log file.
+It can count the number of lines that match the expression and get a value from within that line.

 ## Configuration